Inconel 718/Alloy 718 Key Benefits:

 An age hardened nickel-chromium-based superalloy, Inconel® 718 fasteners and flanges are ideal for extreme environments that require oxidation and corrosion resistant fasteners, even when subjected to pressure and heat.
 Twice as strong as Inconel 625 fasteners, 718 fasteners are renowned for its high yield strength up to 1300°F. Often selected by industry for their high temperature strength capabilities, Inconel 718 fasteners and flanges also deliver strength and ductility at cryogenic temperatures.

 Also known as alloy 718, Inconel 718 fasteners are a precipitation hardened (also called age hardened) form of Inconel 625.
 This heating and quenching process is used to change the alloy’s atomic structure, making it stronger by locking the metal's grain structure in place.
+Additional strength could be gained by cold working.

 Similar to its 625 counterpart, Inconel 718 bolts offer excellent resistance due to their nickel-chromium content, even combating chloride-ion stress-corrosion cracking.The nickel in alloy 718 helps provide resistance to many inorganic and organic compounds throughout wide ranges of acidity and alkalinity, with the exception of strongly oxidizing compounds.
 It's chromium content enables it to withstand sulfur compounds and mild oxidizing media, while molybdenum helps prevent pitting.
 Key corrosion resistance attributes of Inconel 718 include: